Christmas/ cookies/ Dessert

 Before you start:

-How to measure flour: if you will use a kitchen scale to measure out all the ingredients, it all goes easy breezy!
+How to measure flour: if you use a kitchen scale to measure out all the ingredients, it all goes easy breezy!
 But if you’re using measuring cups, remember that 1 cup of flour can weigh 120-150g, depending on how you’re filling your cup.
 Don’t scoop the flour directly into the measuring cup, which can compact it!
 1 cup of flour in my recipes weighs 125g.
 To correctly measure the flour, you need to:

 1. Fluff the flour by stirring it in the bag/flour container with a spoon.